Architecture 2.0

 Reproducibility & evidence

-Practices that let anyone re-run a loop and check the evidence behind an architectural claim.
+Practices that let reviewers replay declared parts of a study and check the evidence behind an architectural claim.

 Teaching